The Future of Advanced Analytics in Clinical Trials

 Data analysis has flourished, too.
 Alongside classical statistics, powerful artificial intelligence technologies have emerged that can manipulate massive numbers of inputs and curate data stored in non-standard formats—take, for instance, the more than 700 different ways researchers have historically recorded gender in clinical trials.
 One branch of AI called machine learning can identify patterns in data without any starting hypotheses--which means humans don’t need to make prior assumptions about what surprises might be lurking there.

-The new AI tools, combined with the boom in healthcare data and the rise of personalized medicine, will transform clinical trials and drug discovery.
+The new AI tools, combined with the boom in healthcare data, will transform clinical trials and drug discovery.
 McKinsey Global Institute estimates that AI could add $100 billion in value to the life sciences industry annually.
-Researchers are already using machine learning tools in combination with statistical analysis to uncover new biomarkers and other patterns in vast repositories of -omics data and clinical histories.
+Researchers are already using machine learning tools in combination with statistical analysis to uncover new insights from vast repositories of real world data and clinical histories.

 And yet, most life sciences companies still aren’t using AI approaches for data analysis to their fullest potential.
 That’s partly because AI is new, and partly because the FDA hasn’t sanctioned it for drug safety and efficacy approvals.
 But it may also reflect a lack of understanding about what AI can do and how it differs from statistics.